Jayden-Harold/Software-Design-Project/README.md

 ## 🤝 Our Team

-- Karabelo Borotho
+- Karabelo Borotho (2690124)
-- Karabo Bopape
+- Karabo Bopape (2689324)
-- Jayden Harold
+- Jayden Harold (2656236)
-- Tariro Muvevi
+- Tariro Muvevi (2667536)
-- Dylan Naidoo
+- Dylan Naidoo (2667989)

-## Demo Video
+## 📽️ Demo Video

-Before getting started be sure to watch our demo video here
+Before getting started, be sure to watch our demo video here

 ## 🚀 Visit our site

 Click [here](https://green-smoke-0f073e403.6.azurestaticapps.net/)

-## Before getting started with our website
+## ℹ️ Before getting started with our website

 ### System administrator

-To explore system the website as a system administrator, you will need to log in to the following google account: aquilinaoosthuizen@gmail.com password:
+To explore the website as a system administrator, you will need to log in to the following Google account:
+- Aquilina Oosthuizen
+- aquilinaoosthuizen@gmail.com
+- Password: aquilinaoosthuizen1234

 ### Residents and Staff Members

 To explore the website functionality as a resident or staff member, you may either make a new account or log in to one of the following google accounts
-a.
-Resident: glorianaidu@gmail.com password:
+1. Resident: glorianaidu@gmail.com password:
-b.
-Staff: lorienne maramba password
+2. Staff: lorienne maramba password

 Should you wish to create a new account, you will need to log in as a system administrator after registering to approve the account before you can make use of the website functionality.
-A single google account cannot have more than one role within the website so, should you wish to explore both staff and resident functionality you will need to register a new account using a different email address or log in to one of the accounts above.
+A single Google account cannot have more than one role within the website, so, should you wish to explore both staff and resident functionality, you will need to register a new account using a different email address or log in to one of the accounts above.
 These accounts have already been onboarded and do not require approval from the system administrator.

-Take note that Google OAuth is used as a third party identity provider.
+Google OAuth is used as a third-party identity provider.

 ## Repository Overview